jcajuab/wildfire/docs/best-practices.md

 ## TDD with Bun Test Runner

+**TDD is the default** for this codebase.
+Every behavior change starts with a failing test, then the smallest implementation to pass, then refactor with tests still green.

 ### Why TDD is the default

 - **Correctness first**: tests define expected behavior before implementation